 - 1 A unique identifier. - 2 The name of the report.
-Is shown when using the web ui. - 3 Defines if this report can be executed on demand, otherwise only scheduling is possible. - 4 The report service implementation to use.
+Appears in the web UI. - 3 Defines if this report can be executed on demand, otherwise only scheduling is possible. - 4 The report service implementation to use.
 In most cases this is jasperReportService. - 5 A description of the report.
-Is shown when using the web ui.
+Appears in the web UI.

-In addition a new entry in the file \$OPENNMS_HOME/etc/jasper-reports.xml must be created.
+In addition, create a new entry in the \$OPENNMS_HOME/etc/jasper-reports.xml file.